paramsingh/notes/vault/daily.journal.2023.03.27.md

 [[todo]]: TDM gave me the idea of prefetching the next 4 options async so that things are faster. that's a great idea!

+I need to dive a bit deep into this: https://github.com/educelab/volume-cartographer/discussions/10 This seems like a software engineering task that I could actually do, and it lines up with my own python expertise too.